 Autumn is also a great time to enjoy one of the many boat tours available from tours of Galway Bay to Whale Watching or island tours around the Dingle Peninsula.
 It’s also a beautiful time to visit one of the many beautiful lakes or Loughs with the autumn colors and changing leaves making for some stunning photo opportunities.

 There is also a good number of food festivals and wild fruit picking events around this time and when the end of October rolls around you will not have to look far to enjoy a Halloween Festival with people dressing up as ghouls, ghosts and zombies in keeping with the annual celebration, and this is a nice time of the year to enjoy horse racing at the local track or wine tasting in one of Ireland’s vineyards.

-As with most popular destinations, off-peak months will be cheaper for visitors travel to the Emerald Isle, though it will not afford the best in terms of summery days.
+As with most popular destinations, off-peak months will be cheaper for visitors to travel to Ireland, though it will not afford the best in terms of summery days.

 But don’t let the thought of a bit of inclement weather put you off.
 While Ireland is known for its stunning natural beauty there is also a wealth of options for indoor entertainment during the colder season.
 Don’t miss Dublin’s pubs, city museums, and winter and fall festivals.